vhartman/vhartman.github.io/_posts/2023-11-01-shortcutting.md

 Collision checking of a path typically works by discretizing the path into some defined resolution, and then collision checking these states.
 Now, if the path is _too finely_ discretized (finer than the collision checking resolution), this leads to many more collision checks that are done on the path compared to only checking at a certain resolution.

-The following two plots are with different ways of discretizing a path:
+The following two plots are with different discretizations of the path.

 <div style="width: 90%; display: flex; justify-content: center; align-items: center; margin: auto;">
   <div style="width: 52%; padding: 5px;">